meilisearch/specifications/text/0043-phrase-query.md

 To use the Phrase Query syntax, simply surround the contiguous search terms with the characters `"`.

-Let's say i want to search for a specific book with a title stricly containing `Plays and Playwrights 2002`.
+Let's say I want to search for a specific book with a title strictly containing `Plays and Playwrights 2002`.

 Using the standard query parameter syntax as `q` equals to `Plays and Playwrights 2002`, will lead to have multiple search results because of the ranking rules criterions.